apache/incubator-xtable/website/docs/how-to.md

    * Google Cloud Storage by following the steps [here](https://cloud.google.com/iam/docs/keys-create-delete#creating)

-For the purpose of this tutorial, we will walk through the steps to using OneTable locally.
+For the purpose of this tutorial, we will walk through the steps to using XTable locally.

 ## Steps